 Our initial analysis is that there are no significant differences between the outcomes in different professions.
-The vast majority of registrants who participated in the audit successfully met the CPD standards.
-There was what appears to be random variation in the numbers of registrants in each profession deferring their audit, not renewing their registration or voluntarily deregistering.
+Approximately 75-85 per cent of audits were accepted, and there was what appears to be a random fluctuation in the numbers of registrants in each profession deferring their audit, not renewing their registration, or voluntarily deregistering.
 Most professions have seen an improvement in the percentage of profiles that were accepted compared to previous audits.